Last updated 05-Mar-2023

 If you want to add protection to the car then getting the car waxed with a quality was such as Autoglym High Definition Wax is an option, but be prepared to some serious elbow grease to remove it once dry.
 Alternatively, you can have a ceramic coating applied to your Tesla although the best version of these need to be done professionally.
 These activities do not need to be performed that regularly, a good wax will last 3-6 months, and the best ceramic coatings can last a number of years.
 Neither protect the car from actual damage from stone/rock chips etc.

 You may find when washing that tar spots and other contaminates are left on the body work of the car.
 This can happen even when wax or a ceramic coating is present although removing them can be easier in those situations.
 For a quick weekly wash like the one we've described, we suggest you just leave those.
 When spring is in the air or you want your car to look its absolute best, then look at products such as clay bars and decontamination sprays and use these after the handwash phase, but follow them with a second handwash.
-If you use anything aggressive sure as a clay bar, the paint must have a better protection applied at the end of the process such as a coating of wax.
+If you use anything aggressive such as a clay bar, the paint must have a better protection applied at the end of the process such as a coating of wax.
 In which case we would advise not to dry the car with the gloss protection but to hand dry before applying the wax or sealant of your choice.